XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 This code defines a `Thread` subclass for the worker.
 When the thread is created, it starts an event loop, which means it's waiting for async tasks and functions to be created.
 The `watch_xrpl()` function is an example of a such a task (which the GUI thread starts when it's ready): connects to the XRP Ledger, then calls the [subscribe method][] to be notified whenever a new ledger is validated.
 It uses the immediate response _and_ all later subscription stream messages to trigger updates of the GUI.

-**Tip: Define worker jobs like this using `async def` instead of `def` so that you can use the `await` keyword in them; you need to use `await` to get the response to the [`AsyncWebsocketClient.request()` method](https://xrpl-py.readthedocs.io/en/stable/source/xrpl.asyncio.clients.html#xrpl.asyncio.clients.AsyncWebsocketClient.request).
+**Tip:** Define worker jobs like this using `async def` instead of `def` so that you can use the `await` keyword in them; you need to use `await` to get the response to the [`AsyncWebsocketClient.request()` method](https://xrpl-py.readthedocs.io/en/stable/source/xrpl.asyncio.clients.html#xrpl.asyncio.clients.AsyncWebsocketClient.request).
+Normally, you would also need to use `await` or something similar to get the response to functions defined with `async def` too; but, in this app the `run_bg_job()` helper takes care of that in a different way.

 Update the code for the main thread and GUI frame to look like this: